davidarchanjo/spring-certified-developer-study-guide/README.md

 # INTRODUCTION
-This guide walks through presenting some technical notes and references about the Spring Framework, with a focus on the Spring Boot Framework, by serving as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+This guide walks through some technical notes and references about the Spring Framework, with a focus on the Spring Boot Framework, as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
 The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the mentioned exam with peace of mind.
-It is worthy to mention that much of my knowledge comes from [my professional working experience of 12+ years as a Java Developer](https://www.linkedin.com/in/davidarchanjo/) using the Spring Framework such that this guide served to organize all the sources of technical documentations which I considered relevant to help me get certified.
+It is worthy to mention that much of my knowledge on the Spring Framework comes from [my professional working experience of Java Developer](https://www.linkedin.com/in/davidarchanjo/) such that this guide served just to organize all the sources of technical documentations which I considered relevant to help me get certified.
+Hope it helps you in some way on your journey.